nestedvariables/Quiver-DED/README.md

  # Introduction

  Hi I'm Quiver, an all around Discord Bot.
 I have a lot of [features](#features "Click me to be teleported to the features list!").
-I'm open source so if you have code improvements and/or a translation to be added or fixed open a pull request.
+I'm open source so if you have code improvements and/or a [translation]("Will be posting the English locale file in a couple days") to be added or fixed open a pull request.

  ##

  ## Features

+<span style="color: #96989b">* Has more information click the command to get the full breakdown on the command</span>
 Command | Description | Usage
 |:------------:|-------------|------------|
-set | This is the base command to set options for the guild | set prefix {prefix} <br/> set locale {locale}
+<a style="color: black; text-decoration: underline;" href="https://nestedvariables.tk/quiver/commands">set*</a> | You can use this command to set options for the guild | set prefix {prefix} <br/> set locale {locale}